rockdisc/Book-of-Knowledge/2-Main/3-Resources/Humanities/Media Reports/Video Reports/Focusing.md

 > Make it a body jester that I do not normally do so I can activate it anywhere.
 I would recommend something like covering my eyes with my fingers for a few seconds.
 It also helps calm me down.

 5. Use Idle Gaps like a smart person
 If you use distraction to fill up boredom every time, you will not be comfortable being bored.
 Yes people fear [[Nothing]], but it helps us grow into being better at focusing.
+Once a person is wired to crave distraction, they cannot do a difficult task without wanting to cheat.

+> [!tip] Recommendation
+> While waiting in line or something else idle, try to stay away from your phone and just stay still.

+6. Multi-task the right way
+Instead of doing two tasks that take up the [[Random Access Memory|RAM]] of